Binx

-Binx (born 26 February 1992) is a South African singer and musician.
+Binx is a South African singer and musician.

 Her debut EP, The African Bee, was well-received by critics.

 Life

-Binx was born Bianca Carmen Buys in Elliot, South Africa in 1992, and moved to East London, South Africa with her family in 2002.
+Binx was born Bianca Carmen Buys in Elliot, South Africa, in 1992, and moved to East London, South Africa with her family in 2002.
 After being discovered by a Sony Music scout, she moved to Manhattan, New York in 2012.